aristehub/AristeRESTSecured/README.md

 # Ariste REST Secured

-This is a Spring RESTful API, to buyild and run you will need:
+This is a Spring RESTful API, to build and run you will need:

   - Java JDK 9 or higher.
   - Apache Tomcat 9.0 or higher